Dallas AICHE – September Meeting Announcement

 RSVP by email to Shannon Kramer at Skramer@bcd.tamhsc.edu.
 If by phone, please call Nancy Garnett at 972-647-3414.

-NEXT MEETING anticipated on November 17th.
-The speaker is pending.
+NEXT MEETING anticipated on October 27th.